 How to Restore a Server in Less Than 15 Seconds

 Sounds unreal?
 Read on.
 I’ll demonstrate how I can reach a recovery time objective (RTO) of less than 15 seconds on my desktop.
-Before that, let me share a bit of history.
+For you, it may be less, or may be more — for obvious reasons it depends on the size of the backup that you're restoring, network speed, and the power of your machines.
+Before we start, let me share a bit of history.

 I remember discovering backup solutions about 25 years ago, and the wonder of recovery.
 The ability to pull out the diskettes and tapes and restore some files sounded magic.
 I started using backups as part of my IT operations – and for sure, it saved me a lot of gray hair and stress.